ScienceDirect API in R#

 Import API Key#

-An API key is required to access the ScienceDirect API.
-Registration is available on the Elsevier developer portal.
-The key is imported from an environment variable below:
+An API key is required for to access the ScienceDirect API.
+You can sign up for one at Elsevier developer portal.

 Identifier Note#